Russian battleship Imperator Aleksandr III

-Volia was surrendered to the Germans in 1918, but they were forced to turn her over to the British by the terms of the Armistice.
-The British turned her over to the White Russians in 1919 and they used her to help evacuate the Crimea in 1920.
+Volia was surrendered to the Germans in 1918 who briefly commissioned her, but they were forced to turn her over to the British by the terms of the Armistice.
+The British then turned her over to the White Russians in 1919 and they used her to help evacuate the Crimea in 1920.
 She was interned in Bizerte, French Tunisia, by the French and ultimately scrapped by them in 1936 to pay her docking fees.
 Her guns were put into storage and were later used by the Germans and Finns for coastal artillery during World War II.
 Both countries continued to use them throughout the Cold War.

 Description

 Imperator Aleksandr III was 168 m long at the waterline.
 She had a beam of 27.43 m and a draft of 8.36 m.
 Her displacement was 23600 t at load, 1000 t more than her designed displacement of 22600 t.
 Her sister Imperatritsa Mariya had proved to be very bow heavy in service and tended to ship large amounts of water through her forward casemates; Imperator Aleksandr III's forward pair of 130 mm guns were removed before she was completed in an attempt to compensate for her trim.

 Imperator Aleksandr III was fitted with four Parsons-type steam turbines imported from John Brown & Company of the United Kingdom.
 They were designed for a total of 26000 shp, but produced 27270 shp on trials.
 20 mixed-firing triangular Yarrow water-tube boilers powered the turbines with a working pressure of 17.5 atm.
 Her designed speed was 21 kn.
 Her maximum coal capacity was 1700 LT plus 500 t of fuel oil which gave her a range of 1640 nmi at 21 kn.
 All of her electrical power was generated by three Curtis 360 kW main turbo generators and two 200 kW auxiliary units.

 The ship's main armament consisted of a dozen Obukhovskii 12 in Pattern 1907 guns mounted in four triple turrets distributed the length of the ship.
 Her secondary armament consisted of eighteen 130 mm B7 Pattern 1913 guns mounted in casemates.
 They were arranged in two groups, five guns per side from the forward turret to the rear funnel and the remaining four clustered around the rear turret.
 She was fitted with four 76.2 mm 'Lender' anti-aircraft guns, two each mounted on the roof of the fore and aft turrets.
 Four 17.7 in submerged torpedo tubes were mounted, two tubes on each broadside abaft the forward magazine.